Stream Russian Movies All Day with These Accessible Streaming Services

 SovietMoviesOnline.com only has Russian-language movies, which makes your search much easier.
 There are lots of great movies here, so we’ve gone ahead and included a few different examples for you.

 “The Days of the Turbins”

-This movie tells a story about the lives of the Russian Guards during the Russian revolution in 1917.
+This movie tells a story about the lives of the Russian Guards during the Russian Revolution in 1917.
 That year, two revolutions aimed to dismantle the tsarist regime and bring about communism and the rise of the Soviet Union.

-There is a lot of terminology about directions and movement as it is wartime and family members are waiting for their loved ones to return.
+There’s a lot of terminology about directions and movement as it is wartime and family members are waiting for their loved ones to return.
 You can learn words such as железнодорожная станция (train station), стоять (to stand) and приeдет (will come, will drive over).

 “Operation Happy New Year”

 Russians are big on holidays and celebrations, and there is no bigger occasion in the country than the New Year!

 This movie gives a detailed look at how Russia celebrates the New Year, an event that may be very surprising and interesting from an American or otherwise non-Russian perspective.

 Combining American Christmas traditions such as Santa Claus and the Christmas tree with New Year traditions of counting down to midnight and drinking champagne, Russians go all out on December 31st!